 In Team and Pair Division, the yellow card is given to the Athlete who brings more than the allowed number of balls.
-If it is not possible to determine who that Athlete is, the yellow card is given to the captain (ref.: 9.7).
+If it is not possible to determine who that Athlete is, the yellow card is given to the captain (ref.: 14).

 "Extra balls" that have been confiscated, and are otherwise legal, may be reclaimed for the ensuing competition at the same tournament.
+If an athlete brings too many balls and one or more of the remaining balls fails during the ball check - for the same match - it is deemed to be one ball check and only one yellow card will be issued.

-- 15.9.3 An Athlete when their ball(s) fails to meet the criteria during a ball check (ref.: 4.7.1, 4.7.2 and 9.3.).
+- 15.9.3 An Athlete when their ball(s) fails to meet the criteria during a ball check (ref.: 8 and 14.).
 A notice will be posted at the entrance to the Call Room listing failed balls and failed equipment and all yellow cards. - 15.9.4 Unreasonably causing a match to be delayed.
-The Referee's decision is final in such matters - 15.9.5 Not accepting a Referee's decision and/or acting in a manner detrimental to the opposing Side or competition personnel. - 15.9.6 Leaving the court area during the match without Referee's permission, even if it is between Ends or during a medical or technical time-out, that individual may not return to the match. - 15.9.7 The Athlete, Sport Assistant, Ramp Operator, or Coach/Coaching Assistant enters the playing area without the Referee's permission (ref.: 10.7.4). - 15.9.8 Using equipment during the Competition that does not meet the equipment criteria.
+The Referee's decision is final in such matters - 15.9.5 Not accepting a Referee's decision and/or acting in a manner detrimental to the opposing Side or competition personnel. - 15.9.6 Leaving the court area during the match without Referee's permission, even if it is between Ends or during a medical or technical time-out, that individual may not return to the match. - 15.9.7 The Sport Assistant, Ramp Operator, or Coach/Coaching Assistant enters the playing area without the Referee's permission (ref.: 10.15.4). - 15.9.8 Using equipment during the Competition that does not meet the equipment criteria.
 (If, during the pre-Tournament equipment check, equipment is discovered to not be in compliance, the equipment may be adapted to comply and receive the official stamp/sticker.) - 15.10 An Athlete, Sport Assistant, Ramp Operator and/or Coach/Coaching Assistant who commits any of the following offences will receive a second yellow card and is barred from the current match (ref.: 15.3): - 15.10.1 Receiving a second warning during the same competition (i.e., have previously been shown a yellow card for any offence listed under rule 15.9). - 15.10.2 A second yellow card in the Warm Up Area or Call Room to the Athlete and/or SA/RO during the same competition will lead to being barred from the current match.
-The side loses to their opponent by forfeit (ref.:
+The side loses to their opponent by forfeit (ref.: 10.16.8).